ckakiti/General/akiti_mdf21.md

-# Bok MDF Project Spring '21
+# MDF Project Spring '21
 Displaying student projects on a website with Gatsby

 ## Overview